pydicom/pynetdicom/docs/user/events.rst

 and data sent between the local and peer AEs.
 Two different types of events are used: *notification events* and *intervention events*.

+.. _events_notification:

 Notification Events
 ...................

 Notification events are those events for which the event handler doesn't need to return or yield anything (i.e. the user is *notified* some event has occurred).
-Each notification events can have multiple handlers bound to it and any exceptions raised by the handlers are caught and the exception message logged instead.
+Each notification event can have multiple handlers bound to it and any exceptions raised by the handlers are caught and the exception message logged instead.
 The table below lists the available notification events.